hickory-dns/hickory-dns/README.md

 Because caching is not yet enabled, it has been noticed that some DNS servers appear to rate limit the connections, validating RRSIG records back to the root can require a significant number of additional queries for those records.

+Zones will be automatically resigned on any record updates via dynamic DNS.

 ## RFC's implemented